iLib-js/ilib-loctool-webos-cpp/README.md

 # ilib-loctool-webos-cpp
-ilib-webos-loctool-cpp is a plugin for the loctool allows it to read and localize cpp files.
-This plugins is optimized for webOS platform.
+ilib-webos-loctool-cpp is a plugin for the loctool allows it to read and localize Cpp files.
+This plugin is optimized for the webOS platform.

 ### Cpp FileType
 This plugin expects to be used [libwebosi18n](https://github.com/webosose/libwebosi18n) library to internationalize your Cpp code.